 Many retail stores have teams that focus primarily on innovations and technologies as well as teams with in-store process and procedure expertise.
-Ultimately, to spearhead the implementation of complex technologies like retail automation systems, one group must focus on the front-end or customer experience and the other should handle the behind-the-scenes, such as inventory management, but the teams must be integrated.
+Ultimately, to spearhead the implementation of complex technologies like a retail automation system, one group must focus on the front-end or customer experience and the other should handle the behind-the-scenes operational efficiency, such as inventory management, but the teams must be integrated.

 Store demographics play a huge role in technology rollouts.
 Each customer will perceive retail technology solutions differently.
 Some will enjoy new and efficient processes, while others prefer a human-to-human shopping experience.
 Stores must consider their ideal shopper and their comfort level with the latest technology.
 There should be an experience for each type of shopper.
 After all, not every generation is primed for autonomous robots passing through store aisles with googly eyes.

 Internal communication at the store-level increases transparency among store associates.
 There is so much data weaving in and out of various systems, and when you add a retail automation solution to the mix, inventory management and reporting can get a little overwhelming.
 When and if there are issues with an item, managers need to immediately receive this information so they can act quickly.
 Retailers should consider implementing specific dashboards and mobile apps that will help escalate data and information from employee to manager.